 The U.N. prepares to form an international force to invade Atlantis with Reed and Johnny leading it.
 The Thing shows up and exposes Reed’s deception to the U.N.
 Assembly by playing the actual tapes.
 Reed is disgraced and Ben feels terrible about having to do that to his old friend but U.N. personnel assure him he had no choice.
 He couldn’t let an all-out war break out based on Reed’s hatred and dishonesty.

-Ben leaves to marry his girlfriend Alicia Masters.
+Ben quits the Fantastic Four and marries his girlfriend Alicia Masters.
 Johnny stokes Reed’s anger and winds up convincing him that Namor must have used some kind of mind control device on Sue, the kind that some of their other foes have used against them.